 We love visiting New York City, also known as NYC.
 The glitz and the glamour of the city dazzle us.
 And the hustle and bustle of every day life there excites the city gal in me.
 But New York can often be swarming with tourists.
 For travelers like us, we often prefer to look for non touristy things to do in NYC.

-A few months ago, we spent some time visiting our oldest son, who now lives in New York City.
+In October 2018, we spent some time visiting our oldest son, who now lives in New York City.
 It was nice to spend an extended period of time in New York.
 Since we had more than just a few days to visit the city, we felt like we could take our time getting to know the NYC attractions.
 It also gave us an opportunity to explore some of the off the beaten path things to do in NYC.

-Located in New York state in eastern United States, New York City is one of the oldest cities in the countries.
+Located in New York state in the eastern United States, New York City is one of the oldest cities in the country.
 It originally serving as a trading post for Dutch colonists.
 During the years shortly following the American Revolution, it served as the capital city of the United States.
 And in the 19th and early 20th centuries, New York City was a major port of entry for immigrants coming to the United States.
 The city is rich with history and diversity!

 The best non touristy things to do in NYC